Charitable giving and tax deductions

 When claiming a charitable tax deduction, you can’t receive personal benefit from the gift.
 For example, you can’t receive theater tickets or a table at a gala in exchange for donations to your favorite non-profit organization.
 Any personal benefit you do receive will reduce the amount of your tax deduction.
 So, if you gave $1,000 to your alma mater and received sports tickets valued at $400, your charitable tax deduction would be $600.

 Although the donor of a QCD cannot take a deduction for the distribution, a QCD can offset your required minimum distribution and reduce your AGI.
 QCDs are an option regardless of whether you itemize your deductions.
-QCDs must go directly to a qualified charity, and other giving channels like a donor-advised fund (DAF), charitable trust or private foundation are not eligible to receive a QCD.
+QCDs must go directly to a qualified charity, and other giving channels such as a donor-advised fund (DAF), charitable trust or private foundation are not eligible to receive a QCD.

-Public charity | Public charity | |
+Public charity | Private foundation | |

 ---|---|---|

-Qualified charitable distributions (QCD) | The first $100,000 reduces AGI1 | Not eligible |
+Qualified charitable distributions (QCD) | The first $105,000 reduces AGI1 | Not eligible |

 Cash | Full amount up to 60% of AGI | Full amount up to 30% of AGI |